mlokcewicz/dcf77-clock/docs/user_manual.md

 There is also the option to force a radio synchronization by clicking the **antenna icon**.

-## Receiving time information via serial port
+## Receiving time information over the serial port

-The device transmits the current timestamp every second via the serial port ('9600 baud, 8N1, no flow control').
+The device transmits the current timestamp every second via the serial port (`9600 baud, 8N1, no flow control`).

 The following structure is transmitted: